merely-useful/py-rse/index.md

 In the shell,
 `git log` shows the full commit identifier for each commit.

-The middle button shows all of the changes that were made in that particular commit;
+The middle button (with seven letters and numbers) shows all of the changes that were made in that particular commit;
 green shaded lines indicate additions and red lines indicate removals.
 We can show the same thing in the shell using `git diff` or `git diff FROM..TO`